Shopify/polaris/src/components/Loading/README.md

 The loading accessibility label should:

 - Accurately explain the state of the requested action.
-For example, “Loading”.
+For example, “Loading your search results”.
-- Use as few words to describe the state as possible.
+- Use as few words as possible to describe the state.

 ---

 ## Related components

-- To notify that an action has been received, use the [Spinner](/components/feedback-indicators/spinner)
+- To indicate that an action has been received, use the [Spinner](/components/feedback-indicators/spinner)
 - To improve user experience and reduce the appearance of long loading times, use the [Progress bar](/components/feedback-indicators/progress-bar) component.
 - To better represent loading content, use [Skeleton page](/components/feedback-indicators/skeleton-page) along with [Skeleton body text](/components/feedback-indicators/skeleton-body-text) and [Skeleton display text](/components/feedback-indicators/skeleton-display-text) components.